 The government of Austria has imposed these measures to reduce the spread of COVID-19:

-When traveling this route, Omio customers are departing most frequently from Wien Westbahnhof and arriving in Milano Centrale.
+Omio customers traveling this route depart most frequently from Wien Westbahnhof and arrive in Milano Centrale.

-Passengers board their train most frequently from Wien Westbahnhof and travel around 1 mile (s) / 2 km from the city center to this train station.
+Passengers booking this trip most frequently board their trains from Wien Westbahnhof and need to travel around 4.4 miles (7.1 km) from the city center to get to this train station.

-Passengers traveling this route most often arrive at Milano Centrale and need to travel approximately 1 mile (s) / 2 km from the train station to the city center in Milan.
+Passengers arriving in Milan most often arrive at Milano Centrale and need to travel around 2.3 miles (3.7 km) from this train station to the city center.

 Here are some other resources that might have the information you need